Nhunsick/project_3/README.md

 It may seem the Republican party is performing well in these elections, however, we need to consider population density.

 Here, you can see the population distribution by size of each county.

 <img src='images/pop.png' width='400' height='400'>
+The sizes of counties are much larger for Democratic wins than Republicans.
+County votes do not determine the actual winner of a congressional election, the district-wide votes do, and many small counties may be outvoted by one large county.

+&nbsp;

-We performed multiple model types such as Logistic Regression, Decision Trees, and K-nearest neighbors(KNN).
+We performed multiple model types such as Logistic Regression, Decision Trees, and K-nearest neighbors(KNN) in our analysis.
 With KNN, having the highest accuracy score of ~80%.

+Here is a KNN Confusion Matrix:

 <img src='images/confusion_matrix.png' width='400' height='400'>